SCiarella/FantaLega_Serie_AI/README.md

 Let's discuss step by step Fanta-AI using as example the Serie A stagione 22/23, and good luck with your next season!

-#### Evaluation of the players
+### Evaluation of the players

 If you are passionate for fantacalcio like me, you probably know that the winner of the league is mainly determined by luck and chance, but in order to be a candidate for this lottery you have to build a solid team.
 To build an optimal team it is necessary to pick good players.
 The first step is then to estimate the potential of each player.

-In this project there are 3 available alternatives for the player evaluation that can be selected using the `--ev_type [manuale/fantagazzetta/piopy`, which correspond to:
+In this project there are 3 available alternatives for the player evaluation that can be selected using the `--ev_type [manuale/fantagazzetta/piopy]` argument, which correspond to:
 * **Manual** evaluation: for hardcore players that know better than anyone else, the optimal strategy is to manually rank themselves the players.
 To perform this operation the user has to look at the excel table `Players_evaluation/Le_mie_valutazioni.xlsx`, which has the following structure:

 |Ruolo     | Nome                     | Valutazione|